 How to Write a Legal Problem Essay

 Law problem question essays give you an imaginary scenario.
 They then ask you to comment on the legal issues that arise and advise the parties.
-This guide will explain how to answer a problem essay.
+This guide will explain how to answer a problem essay with eight handy tips.

 The first step to answering any law problem question is to read the entirety of the facts you are given.
 Do not just jump into answering the question.
 Take your time and ensure that you fully understand all the issue involved in the case.
 It may help to highlight parts of the fact-pattern that you think are important.